-Offers for The Amex EveryDay® Preferred Credit Card from American Express and The Amex EveryDay® Credit Card from American Express are not available through this site.
+Offers for The Amex EveryDay® Credit Card from American Express and The Amex EveryDay® Preferred Credit Card from American Express are not available through this site.
 All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Some offers may have expired.
 Please see our card marketplace for available offers.

 The Platinum Card® from American Express and the Chase Sapphire Reserve® are two of the most sought-after premium travel rewards cards, both offering a full suite of travel perks and benefits, and commanding high annual fees – $450 for the Chase Sapphire Reserve® and $550 for the Amex Platinum (Rates & Fees).
 While both cards offer top-tier perks and benefits, some fundamental differences set them apart that could play a significant role in helping you decide which card is best for you.

 - Sapphire Reserve – Earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.

 - Amex Platinum – Earn 60,000 Membership Rewards® points after you use your new Card to make $5,000 in purchases in your first 3 months.